 As we saw in Section 2.1, the basic model of economics, the homo economicus model, assumes that agents are rational, individual maximizers of their own interests.
-As 19th century economist Francis Edgeworth put it, of rational, selfish motivation, on the one hand, and social virtue on the other hand.
-He wrote that
+As 19th century economist Francis Edgeworth put it,

 The first principle of economics is that every agent is actuated only by self-interest.